 Accommodations (Sleeping Berths)

 Choose a houseboat that aligns with your comfort needs and the size of group you will be with.
 This particular houseboat model from Fun Country boasts a queen bed, a double bunk room, and an aft stateroom with another queen mattress.
-Additionally two or three adults or children could sleep under the roof on the aft deck, on a blow up mattress.
+Additionally two or three adults or children could sleep under the roof on the aft deck, on a blow up mattress and two adults can sleep in the main salon as well.

 Above: Ryan McVinney shows viewers the sleeping berths aboard a 59-foot houseboat on Lake Powell.
 Photo by Scott Sanders for Boat Trader.